animality-xyz/animality-docs/README.md

 # animality-docs
-Official API Documentation for animality
+The official API Documentation for animality

 # API Documentation